-So you have downloaded a PDF Sewing pattern and printed off all your pattern pieces onto A4 paper, as per the instructions that came with it, let me explain to you how to assemble PDF sewing patterns you are ready to use.
+So you have downloaded a PDF Sewing pattern and printed off all your pattern pieces onto A4 paper, as per the instructions that came with it.
+Now it is time to assemble the PDF sewing patterns you are ready to use.

 It is fair to say, PDF sewing patterns include a pattern layout, illustrating how your printed pieces of paper should fit together.
 Study this before you get started and together with the following pointers, assembling your PDF pattern should be a breeze.